The mega-list of fun things to do with your family or friends in Singapore (Updated 2023)

 📍 Address: 241B Victoria St, Level 3, Singapore 188030.
 View the other outlet here.

-Skate your way to happiness at The Rink, Singapore’s first and only Olympic-sized ice rink.
-Wrap up your day with a yummy meal at one of the restaurants in the mall.
+Skate your way to happiness at Kallang Ice World, Singapore’s only ice rink.
+Wrap up your day with a yummy meal at one of the restaurants in the Kallang Leisure Park mall.

 Oh, and did we mention that there’ll be disco lights everywhere just like the good ol’ days? 😊